IT360 Lab 4: SQL Joins, DDL, and DML

 9. a) Write the SQL statements to insert 3 rows into the Arenas table with ids 1, 2, and respectively 3 and whatever values you want for the other columns.
 Execute the statements.

 b) Write the SQL statements to insert 4 rows in the Concerts table, two of them for arena 1, and two for arena 2, and whatever values you want for the other columns.

 c) Write the SQL statement to update all arenas with at least 2 concerts to have the seat capacity 50000.
 The query should work for any possible data in the database.

 10. a) Create a new ‘Dancers’ table with the same structure as the Performers table (copy-paste-modify the create table statement you had for Performers.
 Note: remember that the constraints names need to be unique in the entire database)

-b) Insert all performers of type ‘dancer’ from the Performers table into the Dancers table.
+b) Insert all performers of type ‘dancer’ (or ‘dance performer’ whichever is appropriate for your case) from the Performers table into the Dancers table.
 You should use only one SQL INSERT statement and your statement should work for any data possible in the Performers table.

 11. (Effect of foreign key constraint on rows)

 a) Change table Concerts to remove the foreign key constraint referencing the Performers table (if you did not give a name to the foreign key constraint when you created it, use MySQL Workbench to find out the name given by the database management system to the constraint (in the object browser, expand the table Concerts, then look at Foreign Keys))

 b) Delete from the Performers table all performers of type ‘dancer’ (or ‘dance performer’ whichever is appropriate for your case).